lbl-srg/soep/doc-design/source/automatedDocAstTool.rst

-The Python interface to JModelica appears the most logical choice as it is the most developed, documented, and user-facing of the APIs for JModelica -- in fact, it is the only user-facing interface to the open-source JModelica toolsuite at the moment.
+The Python interface to JModelica appears the most logical choice as it is the most developed, documented, and user-facing of the APIs for JModelica -- in fact, it is the only user-facing interface to the open-source JModelica tool suite at the moment.
 We have used and have demonstrated that the JModelica interface does indeed expose at least some of the main hooks into the compiler including, most notably, access to the AST including annotations (using version 1.17).
 Python is well known and loved by many developers, most notably those in